What is Encaustic?

 Encaustic is a painting technique that involves using pigmented hot wax to create art.
 The word "encaustic" comes from the Greek word "enkaustikos," meaning to burn in, which refers to the process of fusing the wax layers.
 This ancient technique dates back to ancient Greece and Egypt.

 The 20th century has seen a rebirth of encaustic on a major scale.
 Artists such as Jasper Johns and Robert Delaunay employed this technique.
+Since the 1990s, encaustic art has grown in popularity.

 In encaustic painting, pigments are mixed with melted beeswax and damar resin, creating a colored wax medium.
 The artist applies this encaustic medium to a surface and then uses heat to fuse the layers of wax together.
 This can be done with a blow torch, an iron, a heat gun, or other tools.